haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-showmoney 4 0 4
+showmoney 2 1 1
 ```
 Notes:
 ```
-  # shows how much money the player has in a separate box
+  # shows how much money the player has in a separate box (only works if check is 0)
 ```
 </details>

 <details>
 <summary> showpokepic</summary>

+## showpokepic

 showpokepic `species` `x` `y`